d-ghale/GroupProject_Cookzilla/README.md

 3. Post an event for a group that user belongs to:

+If a user is a part of a member of the group then they should be able to post an event for that group.
+Please specify group name and group creator as multiple groups can have same name with different creator.

 4. RSVP to an event that the user belongs to:

+If a user is a part of a member of the group then they should be able to RSVP for an event scheduled for that group.
+User can also change their response by going to RSVP page again.

 5. More complex searches:
     - Users who have given the rating 5 to every Recipe that logged-in user rated 5